dlikhten/stepful-interview/README.md

 overall architecture consistent and each action can easily be extended with more attributes later if necessary, or adding actions that may be the same models but executed in different contexts (such as admin actions).

+The scaffolding I use is here https://github.com/dlikhten/interview-scaffolding so you can see what I actually built for this interview, vs what was just scaffolding + a mini-framework I built some time ago for a project of mine.

 ### Frontend

 The general architecture is